 8. Double check arrangements

 With video especially useful for long distance and cross border interviewing check time zones.
 People often state “GMT” when they actually mean British Summer Time (BST) so best to check.
 Also don’t be late!
-Like any other interview best to arrive a few minutes early, not least to allow time for sorting out last minute technology glitches.
+Best to arrive one or two minutes early, not least to allow time for sorting out last minute technology glitches, but probably not 5-10 minutes early.
 Ensure you have allocated enough time: while video interviews are often shorter and you might have in mind a quick chat you could find it taking a lot longer so if in doubt agree the time window clearly beforehand.

 During the interview